habemusne/little-website/README.md

 npm i pm2 -g
 npm run build

-# -s is to run spa mode.
-If you have concerns about browser incapability, you may want to remove this flag in order to use ssr.
-Keep in mind that pm2 is resource demanding.
-My t2.nano could not afford it so I opened up a screen and ran npm start -s instead.
-If you have a good machine you may use pm2 --- you can alleviate the worry of random failing of the running process
+# -s is to run spa mode
+# If you have concerns about browser incapability,
+#   you may want to remove this flag in order to use ssr.
+# Keep in mind that pm2 is resource demanding.
+# My t2.nano could not afford it so I opened up a screen and ran npm start -s instead.
+# If you have a good machine you may use pm2,
+#   so that you can alleviate the worry of random failing of the running process
 pm2 start npm --name "website" -- start -s
 ```